Customer focus innovation incubator and how to start one.

 Today I have something amazing for you.
 Do you want to be a powerful innovator in your company?
 Do you want to work with your boss on the disruptive projects?
 Are you an innovator but you need a team, budget, and space to bring the future to people's lives?

-It doesn't matter if you work for a big corporation or a smaller company.
+It doesn't matter if you work for a big company or a smaller business.
 Do you know what the secret is?
 It's the customer.
 Your customers know everything, and you should start with them.

 a) Where can you look for inspiration?

 c) How to pitch your business development and strategy managers?

 I have also prepared text version + slides as well as an audio file (grab it if you are stuck in the traffic, or you can't read or have no time to watch)

 I used these steps to start shaping two innovation incubators for my customers, it works very well!!!